 Another recent discover is the Relais Poderi Luigi Einaudi (https://www.relaiseinaudi.com/en/) a wonderfully small and pleasant B&B in the Dogliani area of Piemonte (CLOSEST TO DOGLIANI).
 I counted 6 rooms – and the amazing opportunity to be the only guest for 2 nights which was perfect for this traveling introvert – and each was unique with homey and person touches.
 The common spaces were warm and inviting and in the summer, an outdoor pool (which is also serves to manage the humidity in the cellars below!).

-If I only had one night in the Piemonte region, I would go to Trattoria La Coccinella (http://www.trattoriacoccinella.com/).
+If I only had one night in Langhe, and if I could simply travel to the Langhe region for one night, I would go to Trattoria La Coccinella (http://www.trattoriacoccinella.com/).
 I literally fell in love with this restaurant: the décor so charming and real, the waiters outstanding and in no way intrusive, and the food absolutely divine!
 Of course, I was here during white truffle season (tartuffo bianco) but even so, I know that the food here year-round will make everyone content.
 (And, for what it’s worth, I was only the second of 2 tables where I heard English.)
-I have returned to this restaurant every year, for Thanksgiving, this being the 5th year as of this writing and it has not changed, and it remains special to this solo traveler
+I have returned to this restaurant every year, for Thanksgiving, this being the 7th year as of this writing and it has not changed, and it remains special to this solo traveler.

 De Felicin (http://www.felicin.it/en/) is, without a doubt, my second favourite restaurant in the Piemonte region and I would insist that you spend two nights in this part of Italy, just to enjoy.
 The owner and chef, Nino, is amazing and so incredibly knowledgeable for all diners.
 On my visit, he suggested that he make various antipasti and, if we were still hungry, to order a pasta dish.
 We weren’t still hungry!
 The antipasti were each unique, tasty, and not too big which can be a welcomed respite from the sometimes heavy pasta that you can find in the Piemonte region.
 And not to be missed is the wine cellar: what a site for both the wine aficionado and the newbie!
 Put this one on your list!